MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_powershell.md

 This article will demonstrated basic use of PowerShell with Windows Server Containers, basic image and container management, and demonstrate a simple yet practical use for Windows Server Containers.
 The lessons learned in this walkthrough should enable you to begin exploring deployment and management of Windows Server Containers using PowerShell.

 ##Working with PowerShell Commands
 If you’ve used Hyper-V PowerShell, the design of the cmdlets for Windows Server Containers should be pretty familiar to you.
 A lot of the workflow is similar to how you’d manage a virtual machine using the Hyper-V module.
-Instead of <b>New-VM</b>, <b>Get-VM</b>, <b>Start-VM</b>, <b>Stop-VM</b>, you have <b>New-Container</b>, <b>Get-Container</b>, <b>Start-Container</b>, <b>Stop-Container</b>.
+Instead of **New-VM**, **Get-VM**, **Start-VM**, **Stop-VM**, you have **New-Container**, **Get-Container**, **Start-Container**, **Stop-Container**.
 There are quite a few container-specific cmdlets and parameters, but the general lifecycle and management of a Windows container looks roughly like that of a Hyper-V VM.

 The following walkthrough will demonstrate the basics of creating and managing Windows Server Containers and Container Images with PowerShell.